1. What is Laser7? What is the difference between Laser7 and IPL?

 Q: 4.
-What to expect during an Laser treatment session?
+What to expect during an Laser7 treatment session?

-Before the treatment starts, both of the therapist and customer are required to wear an eye protection sunglasses provided by us to protect your eye from the bright flashes of light.
-The head of the hand piece is held against the area to be treated and the light is pulsed.
+Before the treatment starts, both of the therapist and customer are required to wear an eye protection sunglasses provided by us to protect your eye from the laser light.
+The head of the hand piece is held against the area to be treated.

 The hand piece is moved to cover the entire area.
 Each pulse of light will have a slight warming sensation followed by what customers describe as a flick of a rubber band on the skin.
 The dead hairs will then detach from the hair follicles and fall out over the next 1-2 weeks time.